 Isle Of Mull Travel Guide

-Shipwreck on Isle of Mull © left-hand
+Isle of Mull © Jakub Solovsky

-With several shipwrecks off the coast of Mull, scuba divers will be in their element exploring the marine and coral life that lives off these wrecks, while landlubbers can take a walk on the wild side and explore Ben More, the highest hill on Mull.
+With several shipwrecks off the coast of Mull, scuba divers will be in their element exploring the marine and coral life that live off these wrecks, while landlubbers can take a walk on the wild side and explore Ben More, the highest hill on Mull.
 On a clear day travellers will be rewarded with spectacular views out to Ben Nevis on the mainland and many other Hebridean islands in the distance.

 Become our Isle Of Mull Travel Expert

 We are looking for contributors for our Isle Of Mull travel guide.
 If you are a local, a regular traveller to Isle Of Mull or a travel professional with time to contribute and answer occasional forum questions, please contact us.